lemarpopal/csc466-final-project/README.md

 ### Week 1 (02/25/2020-03/02/2020)

 - Get Data
+  - Use `yfinance` library in Python to get historical finance data
+  - Use https://github.com/theriley106/TheWSBIndex for dataset of WSB comments and list of company tickers
-- Scrape Tickers of WSB Comment Data
+- Extract Tickers of WSB Comment Data
+  - Use regex on `body` column of WSB comments dataset and explode list of tickers to get datasets for specific tickers
 - Work on EDA for WSB Comment Data
+  - Focusing on TSLA, and making code reproducible to do this with other tickers
 - Join historical financial data to the comment history
+  - Join on `Date` Column.

 Presentation Link: